 Today, a bronze statue of Dr Sun Yat Sen sits at the front of the villa.
 Sun, who lived from 1866 to 1925, stayed at the villa on four of his nine visits to Singapore.
 He would work and sleep in a rear room on the second floor.

-The land the villa is built on was originally granted to Loh Jun Teck in 1856 and acquired by Boey Chuan Poh, a local newspaper man.
-Boey built the Victorian-style villa and it was known as Bin Chan House.
+The land the villa is built on was originally granted to Loh Jun Teck in 1856 and acquired by Boey Chuan Poh, a local newspaperman.
+Boey built the Victorian-style villa, and it was known as Bin Chan House.

-In 1905, it ended up in the ownership of rubber merchant Teo Eng Hock who bought it as a retirement home for his aging mother, Tan Poh Neo.
+In 1905, it ended up in the ownership of rubber merchant Teo Eng Hock who bought it as a retirement home for his ageing mother, Tan Poh Neo.
 Teo renamed the house Wan Qing Yuan (Serene Sunset Garden) after a line from a Tang Dynasty poem to convey his wishes for his mother to enjoy her golden years.
 The villa is still known as Wan Qing Yuan today.

 A Base for Revolutionary Thinking